dbca-wa/wastd/docs_source/data_collection/data_collection_training.rst

 * Collect as many records as you wish on any place outside the actual nesting beaches.
-* Use the species "Hatchback turtle (Corolla corolla)" when training.
+* Use the species "Hatchback turtle (Corolla corolla)" and any available options indicating training/testing when conducting training on an actual nesting beach.

 Training walk-through
 ---------------------